-Ripe, high-quality grapes are either blue, red or light green.
-If the grapes are still dark green, they are not yet ripe, so leave them on the vine a bit longer, If you're buying rather than harvesting, pass on any dark green bunches.
-The variety you recognize as "green" grapes are categorized as white grapes.
+Ripe, high-quality grapes are either blue, red or light green, depending on the variety.
+Dark green grapes are not yet ripe, so leave them on the vine a bit longer, If you're buying rather than harvesting, pass on any dark green bunches.
+The variety you recognize as "green" grapes are actually categorized as white grapes.
 These grapes are ripe when they turn a light chartreuse, a subtle yellow-green.
 If a grape is brown or turning brown, it is either going bad or did not get the required nutrients while it was growing.
 Avoid brown grapes as you would the dark green ones.
-Look for a uniform color across the grapes on the bunch or the vine.
+Look for a uniform color across the grapes on the bunch.
 If colors vary, the grapes are getting an uneven amount of nutrients.
 Some of the grapes on an unevenly colored bunch will taste fine but others will not.
 Some grapes get their final coloration well before they are ripe, so don't look for color alone when choosing grapes.

 In the vineyard, grapes develop a powdery white coating called bloom.
 Harmless to eat and perfectly natural, this bloom protects the grapes from prematurely losing their moisture and beginning to decay.
 As customers and store employees handle the grapes, this bloom gets wiped away and eventually disappears.
 When shopping for grapes in the grocery store, look for this bloom and choose the grapes that have the most.
 Grapes lacking this powdery coating are likely older and not as fresh as the grapes that still have their bloom.